The Largest Economies in the World Are Set for a Massive Change

 The 10 Biggest Economies in the World Right Now

 Before we look to the future and what it holds in store for us, we must first examine the present day.
-As the top economies all move forward and continue recovering from the global financial crisis, world GDP rankings have remained almost the same, with some noticeable new additions.
+As the economies all move forward and continue recovering from the the 2008 financial crisis and the economic fallout of Covid-19, world GDP rankings have remained almost the same, with some noticeable new additions.

 Russia and Spain have slipped, to be replaced by India and Canada.
 But other than that the only truly major change has been the astronomical rise of China.
 Just 10 years ago, it’s economy was on par with Japan, which held second place in the rankings.
 But now the GDP gap between those two countries is over $10 trillion in favor of China.